lukasmartinelli/lukasmartinelli.github.io/_drafts/2014-11-17-php-dos-attack-revisited.md

 As the web evolved to a net of APIs we are perhaps forgetting that PHP is still vulnerable to Hash Collision attacks everywhere where user input and an array is used.

 Web APIs typically support JSON and therefor use the `json_decode` method of the standard PHP library.
-This will by default parse all the Keys in a JSON file into the PHP map, causing many insertion collisions.
+This will by default parse all the Keys in a JSON file into the PHP map, causing many collisions.

 Below is a very simple API that returns the name and email of the sender.